dotnet/project-system/docs/repo/getting-started.md

 project-system> build.cmd
 ```

-This builds, runs tests and deploys to Visual Studio.
+This builds, runs tests and deploys to an experimental instance of Visual Studio.

 ### Visual Studio
 From within [Visual Studio 2017](https://www.visualstudio.com/downloads/), open _ProjectSystem.sln_.